bcoles/kasld/docs/usage.md

 where a quantity has one, the compile-time default a slide is measured from, and the residual expressed in bits.
-The system-config block reports the recon vantage: whether the process is containerized, which mandatory-access-control policy is in force and the security context this process runs under, and — when it is confined — its seccomp / capability / no-new-privs state, plus which `/proc` leak oracles are readable here:
+The system-config block reports the recon vantage: whether the process is containerized, which mandatory-access-control policy is in force, the security context and the uid/gid/groups this process runs under, and — when it is confined — its seccomp / capability / no-new-privs state, plus which `/proc` leak oracles are readable here.
+The identity is not redundant with the capability set: several sources answer to discretionary permissions alone, so a denial is only explicable with the uid and groups that were refused in view.
+Group names come from `/etc/group` in the tree being analysed, so an offline replay names that tree's groups rather than the analysing host's; the ids kasld knows gate one of its own sources are named even where the tree cannot name them, which is the case on Android, where the file exists but is empty and the ids live inside the C library:

 <details>
 <summary>Click to expand verbose example</summary>